railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 *  :guilabel:`General`,

-*  :guilabel:`Suppliers & Customers`,
+*  :guilabel:`Sales & Purchases`,

+*  :guilabel:`Accounting`,

 *  :guilabel:`History`,

 *  :guilabel:`Notes`.

-The fields in a tab aren't all of the same type – some (such as :guilabel:`Name`) contain free text, some (such as the :guilabel:`Language`) enable you to select a value from a list of options, others give you a view of another object (such as :guilabel:`Partner Contacts` – because a partner can have several contacts) or a list of link to another object (such as :guilabel:`Categories`).
+The fields in a tab are not all of the same type – some (such as :guilabel:`Name`) contain free text, some (such as the :guilabel:`Language`) enable you to select a value from a list of options, others give you a view of another object (such as :guilabel:`Partner Contacts` – because a partner can have several contacts) or a list of link to another object (such as :guilabel:`Partner Categories`).
-There are checkboxes (such as the :guilabel:`Active` field in the :guilabel:`Suppliers & Customers` tab), numeric fields (such as :guilabel:`Credit Limit`) and date fields (such as :guilabel:`Date`).
+There are checkboxes (such as the :guilabel:`Active` field in the :guilabel:`Sales & Purchases` tab), numeric fields (such as :guilabel:`Credit Limit` in the :guilabel:`Accounting` tab) and date fields (such as :guilabel:`Date`).

-The :guilabel:`History` tab gives a quick overview of things that have happened to the partner – an overview of useful information such as orders, open invoices and support requests.
-Events are generated automatically by Open ERP from changes in other documents that refer to this partner.
+The :guilabel:`History` tab gives a quick overview of things that have happened to the partner – an overview of useful information such as Leads and Opportunities, Meetings, Phone Calls, Emails and Tasks.
+Events are generated automatically by OpenERP from changes in other documents that refer to this partner.

-It's possible to add events manually, such as a note recording a phone call.
-To add a new event click :guilabel:`Create new record.` to the right of the :guilabel:`Partner Events`  field.
-That opens a new :guilabel:`Partner Events` dialog box enabling an event to be created and added to the current partner.
+It is possible to add events manually, such as a note recording a phone call.
+To add a new event click :guilabel:`New` in the :guilabel:`Phone Calls` section.
+That opens a new :guilabel:`Phone Call` pop-up form enabling a phone-call event to be created and added to the current partner.

 Actions possible on a partner